-The field SRW is a bit located at address 0x26 [8].
+The field SRW is a bit located at address 0x26[8].
 This bit is part of the location WARN.

-Slew-rate warning.
-This warning asserts if the ABI slew-rate limiting is enabled and a condition occurs that requires the limiting to be applied.
+Slew rate warning.
+This warning is asserted if the ABI slew rate limiting is enabled and a condition that requires the limiting to be applied has occurred.